 - Always, wear sunscreen when using retinol.
 If you aren’t diligent with sun protection, even the best and most effective ant-ageing ingredients won’t assist to get you the results you’re looking for.

 - Check the percentage: Make sure your Retinol is at a maximum 1% concentration.
-The Foundation: Flawless Retinol & Vitamin C Lotion has the highest and safest concentration of 1%.

 - Look for vitamin C: Vitamin A and C work synergistically together, so you'll get the benefits of both when it comes to building collagen.
 The Foundation: Flawless Retinol & Vitamin C Lotion has both Vitamin A and Vitamin C. Double Whammy!